joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 Easily manage a large number of landing pages or one-page websites from a single WordPress site.
 (For multisites use Multisite Landingpages.)

-This plugin is intended as an easy way to map different domains to different landing pages from your WordPress site.
+This plugin provides an easy way to map different domains to different landing pages on your WordPress site.
 That way you can easily maintain a large number of small sites from a single WordPress installation.
+Each landing page can have its own favicon.

 You don't have to set anything up, it works out of the box.